robinglen/redirect-rewrite-poc/README.md

   // error returned
 });
 ```
-The error returned is just `TypeError: Failed to fetch` and there is no body.
+An error is returned when fetch hits a 3xx, the error returned is just `TypeError: Failed to fetch` and there is no body.

-I believe this is for security reasons, more can be read here: [https://github.com/whatwg/fetch/issues/66](https://github.com/whatwg/fetch/issues/66).
+This is for security reasons, for more details: [https://github.com/whatwg/fetch/issues/66](https://github.com/whatwg/fetch/issues/66).

 However we will never need to do rewrites in the browser as this is a routing concern.